 Since the old town was already packed with people, I was surprised by just how few people I encountered on the Mount Srđ hike.
 And that was even when the cable car wasn’t running due to a court issue.

 Therefore, you shouldn’t have to worry about the Mount Srđ hike being chock-full of people.

 Travel Tip: Court issue or no court issue, it’s common for Dubrovnik’s cable car not to be running.
 I encourage you to check the cable car’s website for details on whether it’ll operate during your travel dates.

 What To Do at the Top of Mount Srđ

-Aside from taking in the views, there’s a Homeland War Museum inside the fortress that’s dedicated to history about the war from 1991 – 1995.
+Aside from enjoying the scenery, there’s a Homeland War Museum inside the fortress that’s dedicated to the history of the war from 1991 – 1995.
 The entrance fee is 30 Kuna (under $5 USD) for adults.
 Children under 12 are free.

 If you’re looking for a nice (but expensive) dining experience, the Panorama Restaurant offers indoor seating with incredible views and outdoor seating built down along the side of the mountain.

-Panorama offers everything from coffee and dessert to a light lunch to a full Croatian meal.
+Panorama’s menu covers everything from coffee and dessert to a light lunch or a large Croatian meal.

 Hiking From Mount Srđ Back to Dubrovnik

-Once you’ve gotten your fill of Mount Srđ, don’t go back the way you came.
+Once you’ve gotten your fill of Mount Srđ, don’t return the way you came.